Growing a Greener Future in Thamesmead

 1st -12th December: Community planting workshops, Crossway Park

 We are running a few dedicated 1-hour workshop sessions for school and community groups.
-Please get in touch if you'd like to sign up your group.
+Please get in touch by email or phone if you'd like to sign up your group.

 I am really grateful for all the insights of tree planting and also for engaging with the community.